A TALE OF TWO SINFUL KINGS

 First, let's look at Ahab's reaction to a rebuke of his sin.
 Ahab had his wife Jezebel kill an innocent man named Naboth to acquire his vineyard.
 Ahab took down a sign that said Naboth's vineyard and replaced it with a sign that said Ahab's acres.

 Pictured above, one day Ahab was walking proudly with a glint of self satisfaction and unholy gratification through his new vineyard.
 As he walked, he was surprised to see the prophet Elijah whom he thought had died under a juniper tree afraid of Jezebel's murderous threats.
-Elijah told Ahab at 1 Kings 21:19 Hast thou killed and also taken possession?
+Elijah told Ahab at 1 Kings 21:19 Hast thou killed, and also taken possession?
 Thus saith the Lord, In the place where dogs licked the blood of Naboth shall dogs lick thy blood, even thine.

 Now notice Ahab's response to Elijah's rebuke.
 1 Kings 21:20 says And Ahab said to Elijah, Hast thou found me, O mine enemy?
 Ahab did not repent when Elijah confronted him about his sin of killing an innocent man to obtain his vineyard.
-Instead 1 Kings 21:25 tells us But there was none like unto Ahab, which did sell himself to work wickedness in the sight of the Lord, whom Jezebel his wife stirred up.
+Instead 1 Kings 21:25 says But there was none like unto Ahab, which did sell himself to work wickedness in the sight of the Lord, whom Jezebel his wife stirred up.
 And he did very abominably in following idols, according to all things as did the Amorites, whom the Lord cast out before the children of Israel.

 Now let's compare how David pictured above responded when the prophet Nathan rebuked him for killing an innocent man named Uriah the Hittite to commit adultery with his wife named Bathsheba.
 King David was sitting on his throne one day when the prophet Nathan showed up.
 David said Nathan tell me a story because I love your blessed illustrations.

-Take time to read Proverbs 9:8 pictured above; Reprove not a scorner, lest he hate thee; rebuke a wise man and he will love thee.
-Give instruction to a wise man, and he will be yet wiser; teach a just man, and he will increase in learning.
+Take time to read Proverbs 9:8 pictured above.
+Reprove not a scorner, lest he hate thee: rebuke a wise man and he will love thee.
+Give instruction to a wise man, and he will be yet wiser: teach a just man, and he will increase in learning.
 How anyone reacts to God's rebukes from God's Word will determine if they are a scorner or a wise man.

 David was a wise man who repented and stopped sinning when confronted about his sins by Nathan the prophet.
 Because David repented God blessed him with a son named Solomon who built a glorious temple unto the Lord.
 Ahab was a scorner and foolish man who kept sinning when confronted about his sins by Elijah the prophet.
 Because Ahab scorned Elijah and kept sinning, he died three years later, his body pierced by an arrow in a war chariot where the dogs licked his blood as Elijah had said.
 David is remembered as a wise man after God's own heart but Ahab is only remembered as a symbol of scorn.

-Now also notice that Ahab and David blamed others for their sins.
+Notice that Ahab and David blamed others for their sins.
 Ahab blamed his wife Jezebel for killing Naboth to get his vineyard.
 David sent Uriah himself with a message that condemned him to death by having Joab put him in the front lines of a battle.
 David blamed Joab for killing Uriah.

 Most people like Ahab and David when confronted about their sins blame others and say it's his fault, it's her fault, it's their fault, it's the preacher's fault, it's the churches fault, or it's my parent's fault.
 But God says your problems are your fault.
-Pictured above God says at Proverbs 28:13 He that covereth his sins (and blames others for his or her faults) shall not prosper; but whoso confesseth and forsaketh them shall have mercy.
+Pictured above God says at Proverbs 28:13 He that covereth his sins (and blames others for his or her faults) shall not prosper: but whoso confesseth and forsaketh them shall have mercy.

 When Adam pictured above was confronted about his sin by God, he blamed Eve for his sin.
-Adam told God at Genesis 3:12 The woman whom thou gavest to be with me, she gave me of the tree and I did eat.
+Adam told God at Genesis 3:12 The woman whom thou gavest to be with me, she gave me of the tree, and I did eat.

 A preacher told a story that after Adam and Eve got kicked out of the garden of Eden for sinning and eating from the tree of knowledge of good and evil, Cain, Abel, and Adam were working one day near the fence surrounding the garden of Eden.
 Angels were guarding the fence and did not allow them to enter the garden of Eden because of Adam and Eve's sin.

-Cain asked Adam, daddy why can't we work in the beautiful garden of Eden instead of working in this world of thorns and thistles by the sweat of our brow.
+Cain asked Adam, Why can't we work in the beautiful garden of Eden instead of working in this world of thorns and thistles by the sweat of our brow?
 It looks a lot better over there in Eden.
-Adam put the blame on Eve and replied Son we can't work in Eden because your mother ate us out of house and home.
+Adam put the blame on Eve and replied "Son we can't work in Eden because your mother ate us out of house and home."

 Pictured above Hebrews 12:5 says And ye have forgotten the exhortation which speaketh unto you as unto children.
-My son despise not thou the chastening of the Lord nor faint when thou art rebuked of Him.
-For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
+My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of Him: For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
+Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?
+For they verily for a few days chastened us after their own pleasure; but He for our profit, that we might be partakers of His holiness.
+Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.

-Keep saying Against thee, thee only have I sinned and done this evil in thy sight that thou mightest be justified when thou speakest and be clear when thou judgest.
-Purge me with hyssop and I shall be clean; wash me, and I shall be whiter than snow.
-Make me to hear joy and gladness that the bones which thou hast broken may rejoice.
-Hide thy face from my sins and blot out all of mine iniquities.
-Create in me a clean heart, O God and renew a right spirit within me.
-Cast me not away from thy presence and take not thy Holy Spirit from me.
-Restore unto me the joy of thy salvation and uphold me with they free Spirit.
-Then will I teach transgressors thy ways and sinners shall be converted unto thee.
+Against thee, thee only, have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest.
+Behold, I was shapen in iniquity; and in sin did my mother conceive me.
+Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.
+Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.
+Hide thy face from my sins, and blot out all of mine iniquities.